Training

 The Responsible Conduct of Gambling course is provided by organisations approved by the Commission.
 It includes material covered in SITHGAM201 - Provide responsible gambling services, as well as ACT-specific information.

-View a list of approved Responsible Conduct of Gambling courses (PDF 78KB), Word Version (44KB)
+A list of approved Responsible Conduct of Gambling courses are available in the Gambling Industry Training Factsheet (PDF 513KB)

-A Gambling Contact Officer (GCO) is the main point of contact for patrons and staff for gambling issues.
+A Gambling Contact Officer (GCO) serves as the primary point of contact for patrons and staff to discuss gambling-related issues.
 Each licensee of a gambling facility must appoint at least one GCO.

 GCOs must complete an initial approved GCO training program to start in the role.